UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_12.md

 ---

-Hi elijah We’ve seen how loops can help us adhere to the DRY principle, but what can we do if we are already using a loop and there is still repetition?
+We’ve seen how loops can help us adhere to the DRY principle, but what can we do if we are already using a loop and there is still repetition?
 For example: Let’s say we are trying to obtain all the red (♥️, ♦️) suited face cards from a deck of cards into a list.